-1 In the Automation home screen, click Add New Automation, then click When a system remote custom button is pressed in a room...
+1 In the Automation home screen, click When a system remote custom button is pressed...

-A list of rooms opens.
+2 A list of rooms opens.
 (Remember that a "room" can also be "outside" or "garage.")

-2 Click the room in which to set the button's behavior.
+3 Click the room in which to set the button's behavior.
 A list of the three available buttons opens.

-- 3 Click the button to use for the action.
-The action assignment screen opens. - 4 Go to "Selecting a "Then" on page 13.
+- 4 Click the button to use for the action.
+The action assignment screen opens. - 5 Go to "Selecting a "Then" on page 13.